-We are offering American Depositary Shares, or ADSs, with each ADS representing one ordinary share.
+American Depositary Shares, or ADSs, with each ADS representing one ordinary We are offering share.
 The ADSs may be evidenced by American Depositary Receipts, or ADRs.
-We expect the initial public offering price will be between \$ and \$ per ADS.
+We expect the initial public offering price will be between \$ and \$

 This is our initial public offering and no public market currently exists for our ordinary shares or the ADSs.
 We have applied to list the ADSs on The Nasdaq Capital Market under the symbol "EVAX."